mui/material-ui/docs/pages/careers/full-stack-engineer.md

 We look forward to hearing from you! ☺️

-Don't tick every bullet?
+Don't meet every requirement?
 Apply anyway!
 Research shows that certain folx are less likely to apply for a role than others [unless they meet 100%](https://hbr.org/2014/08/why-women-dont-apply-for-jobs-unless-theyre-100-qualified) of the outlined qualifications.
 If this role excites you, we want to hear from you.
 We'd love for you to share the unique skills, passion, and experience you could bring to MUI.